Introduction

 - All solid-state battery: The battery core is composed of solid electrodes and solid electrolyte materials.
 Within the working temperature range, the battery cell does not contain any mass and volume fraction of liquid electrolyte.

-- Anode: Active materials are lithium metal and silicon.
+- Anode: Anode active materials are lithium metal and silicon.
 Lithium metal enables the highest possible energy density, but the technology for processing them is not yet well-established for largescale manufacturing.
 The energy densities of silicon materials being achieved are lower than that for lithium metal anode.

 - Cathode: Active materials are transition metal-based oxides (NMC, NCA) and lithium iron phosphate (LFP).
 These materials are used in liquid lithium-ion batteries and supply chains, and processing routes are already established.
 Currently, the highest energy densities can be achieved by using NMC/NCA layered oxides.